Mohammed bin Abdullah Al Thani: Management and leadership

+Sheikh Mohammed is the Deputy Group CEO of Ooredoo as well as the president of the 3-2-1 Qatar Olympic and Sports Museum, which is also the first Arab museum to join the Olympic Museums Network.

 Vodafone Qatar

 Sheikh Mohammed served as a board member of Vodafone Qatar from year 2013-2016.

 Air Arabia

 In 2011 he became part of the board of directors of Air Arabia alongside his father Sheikh Abdullah bin Mohammed al Thani.

 Chairmanships

 Sheikh Mohammed held several Chairmanships, which include: